SutuLabs/PawketWhitepaper/src/Chain-Chia.md

 - **Sender Address**: from this address, program can find the `spk_A` from blockchain.
 - **Receiver Address**: from this address, program can find the `ssk_B` from wallet.
 - **Encrypted Message**: with shared key calculated by ECDH, the message can be decrypted.

+**Note**: you can also refer to the [source code](https://github.com/SutuLabs/Pawket/blob/master/packages/pawket-chia-lib/services/crypto/ecdh.ts).